NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1HepMCHeavyIon.md

 The impact parameter.

-The impact parameter given in units of femtometer. <a href="http://example.org/classes/classrivet_1_1a/">A</a> negative value means that the information is not available.
+The impact parameter given in units of femtometer.
+A negative value means that the information is not available.

 ### function event_plane_angle